paveltimofeev/screens.io/tasklist.md

 -- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp -- Proxy: [Bug] cannot create another one account with the same password (index for password field was created)

+- **New User Init Process**: [Bug] New user does not have any Viewports configured and do not have ability to add them.
 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.

 TechDept